segmentio/segment-docs/src/engage/faqs.md

 ## Why were multiple audience-entered events triggered for the same user?

-Multiple audience events can be triggered for the user if it falls under any one of the following conditions:
+Multiple audience events can trigger for a user if any of the following conditions occur:
-1) A merge (there is a merge on this user)
+1) There is a merge on the user.
-2) [New external_id’s](/docs/engage/using-engage-data/#new-external-identifiers-added-to-a-profile) added to the profile (a new external_id that was added can trigger this).
+2) An [`external_id`](/docs/engage/using-engage-data/#new-external-identifiers-added-to-a-profile) was added to the profile.
 3) The user has [multiple identifiers of the same type](/docs/engage/using-engage-data/#multiple-identifiers-of-the-same-type).
-Personas sends one event per identifier for each audience or computed trait event.
+Segment sends one event per identifier for each audience or computed trait event.
-4) Anonymous audience.
-This is expected behavior of Personas when the 'include anonymous users' option is selected in the audience.
-We will send an event per every anonymousId on the user profile, when there's multiple (not your case).
+4) The `include anonymous users` option is selected for an audience.
+Segment sends an event for every `anonymousId` on the user profile.